fredgibbs/fredgibbs.github.io/courses/food-technology-society/index.md

 - 3 Credit Hours
 - Spring 2022; 11 - 11:50 MWF
 - Fred Gibbs \([fwgibbs@unm.edu](mailto:fwgibbs@unm.edu)\) @ 1077 Mesa Vista Hall
-- Student Hours: 1-3 Wednesdays via Zoom
+- Student Hours: 1:30-3:30 Wednesdays via Zoom (find the link on the UNM Learn course page)

 ## Course Description
 It's easy to take supermarkets for granted.
 It almost seems natural that they should abound with vibrant and uniform vegetables, tasty snacks, and highly perishable but perfectly safe meat and dairy products.
 But the seeming inevitability of our grocery stores obscures the complex and frequently surprising history of the intersection of food and technology.
-But by carefully considering the tension between our desire for pure, natural food and our desire for cheap, convenient food helps us understand of our changing relationship to both food and technology.
+But by carefully considering the tension between our desire for pure, natural food and our desire for cheap, convenient food helps us understand how technology is constantly reframing our relationship to food.

 ## Student Learning Outcomes